CESNET/fake-oidc-server/README.md

 (c) 2020 Martin Kuba, CESNET

-This application implements an OpenID Connect (OIDC) Authorization Server (AS) that provides just one user.
-Its purpose is to provide a temporary OIDC AS that can be used after deployment of an OIDC client and an OIDC resource server to set them up before a real OIDC server is deployed.
+This application implements an OpenID Connect (OIDC) Authorization Server (AS) that provides a constant set of users.
+Its original purpose was to provide a temporary OIDC AS that can be used after deployment of an OIDC client and an OIDC resource server to set them up before a real OIDC server is deployed.
+But it can be used for other purposes like testing.

 This fake server has the following features:
 * it is implemented in Java as Spring Boot application
+* is deployed as JAR file executable on Linux
 * implements the following grant types:
   * **Implicit Grant flow** (for JavaScript clients - deprecated)
   * **Authorization Code flow with Proof Key for Code Exchange** (for JavaScript clients - recommended)